gejames/infoblox_networks/README.md

     state: CA
 ```
 ***
 The first thing we need to do is query InfoBlox for the next available subnet within our parent container.
 Add the following lines to your playbook.
-This will return the next available /24 (our cidr variable above) in the format 10.0.12.0/24 and assign it to the networkaddr variable..
+This will return the next available /24 (our cidr variable above) in the format 10.0.12.0/24 and assign it to the networkaddr variable.

 ```yaml
 tasks: